About these tools

 RFs can be enhanced by adding new features.
 For instance, consider our Recursive Searches tool.
 This RF features a verbose mode, a mute mode, and a reset element.
 The verbose mode turns recursive sessions into oracle-like sessions, the mute mode disables the verbose mode, and the reset element resets the RF.

-Some form-based graphical user interfaces (GUIs) give users the illusion of mapping an input field value to all other fields.
-This requires the coding of M number of conditional statements, or hidden fields, M number of times.
-Typical examples are unit converters and conversion tools.
-For instance, to display a GUI that converts five different units of temperature requires the coding of 25 conditional statements, or hidden fields.
+Some user interfaces (UIs) give users the illusion of mapping an input field value to all other fields.
+This is done by coding of M number of conditional statements, or hidden fields, M number of times.
+For instance, to display a UI that converts five different units of temperature requires the coding of 25 conditional statements, or hidden fields.
 This is an inefficient coding strategy.
 A workaround consists in coding M different conditional statements (switch or if-else based).
-As M increases, however, the number of conditional statements increases and we end up coding a trail of logics that resembles a chicken dance.
+As M increases, however, the number of conditional statements increases and we end up coding a chicken dance of conditional logics.

 To overcome those drawbacks, we developed the one-to-many (O2M) algorithm.
 O2M works by using a single function to mutate the nature of the fields.
 Given a form with M unique fields, randomly using one as the input field renders the remaining ones as output fields.
 Thus an input value is mapped to the remaining M - 1 output fields.